UO-OACISS/apex/README.rst

     make doc
     make install

-other CMake settings, depending on your needs/wants:
+Other CMake settings, depending on your needs/wants:
 ----------------------------------------------------
 There are several utility libraries that provide functionality in APEX.
 Not all libraries are required, but some are recommended.
 For the following options, the default values are in *italics*.